 1. Grab your coat and head out for a walk

 It might be cold out but wrap up warm and get yourself outside for a bit of fresh air.
 You’ll be thankful for it later on and it’s an excuse to have another hot brew when you get in.
 Even if you stretch your legs for around 20 minutes, it’ll make a change from the same old scenery at home.
 The city has a range of parks, gardens and woodland areas to stroll around and they say being surrounded by nature allows us to switch off and be more grounded, which is just the trick most of us need right now.
 Check out these walks near Glasgow here.

 Whether you’re looking for a beautifully romantic getaway for you and your partner or a unique classical concert, this show on February 14 at the stunning Òran Mór featuring romantic classical favourites is for you.
 You may recognise a few pieces at this candlelight concert including music from Romeo and Juliet as well as stunning pieces written by top-class composers.
-We can’t think of many other romantic things than a night at one of Glasgow’s beautiful buildings where the walls will be flickering by candlelight to create a magical atmosphere.
+We can’t think of many other romantic things than a night at one of Glasgow’s beautiful buildings where the walls will be flickering by calm hues of candlelight to create a magical atmosphere.
 Book your tickets for this dreamy evening here.

 4. Spruce up your space with a little decorating or get a new plant baby